IBM/aspera-cli/README.erb.md

 a complete CLI, or industry-grade product.
 * IBM provides an officially supported Aspera CLI: [http://downloads.asperasoft.com/en/downloads/62](http://downloads.asperasoft.com/en/downloads/62) .

-That being said, the `aslmcli` tool is very powerful and gets things done, it&apos;s also a great tool to learn Aspera APIs.
+That being said, <%=tool%> is very powerful and gets things done, it&apos;s also a great tool to learn Aspera APIs.

 This manual addresses three parts:

-* `aslmcli` : command line interface to Aspera
+* <%=tool%> : command line interface to Aspera
 * `asession` : starting a FASP Session with JSON parameters
 * `Asperalm` : includes a Ruby "FASPManager"